Giulian7/DeCiv-Reworked/README.md

 # DeCiv-Reworked
-A personal extension of Spaced-Out-Chicken's DeCiv Redux ruleset mod for Unciv. \n It is not only an implementation of the base ruleset, but also a rework of already existing features
+A personal extension of Spaced-Out-Chicken's DeCiv Redux ruleset mod for Unciv. <br>
+It is not only an implementation of the base ruleset, but also a rework of already existing features